masaabuaisheh/OpenSSL-Encryption-Assignment/README.md

 # OpenSSL-Encryption-Assignment
  This repository contains batch files for performing various encryption and decryption tasks using OpenSSL command line tools.
 Tasks include generating self-signed certificates, encrypting files with shared keys, computing and verifying hashes, and more.

-## OpenSSL Encryption Assignment

-This repository contains batch files for performing various encryption and decryption tasks using OpenSSL command line tools.

 ### Task 1: Generate Self Signed Certificte and Private/Public Key Pair